jscrambler/jscrambler/packages/jscrambler-webpack-plugin/README.md

 # Usage

-Simple add the plugin to your configuration, we recommend placing it after every other plugin that also modifies your code.
-It will automatically gather all javascript and html files and protect them.
+Simply add the plugin to your configuration.
+We recommend placing it after every other plugin that also modifies your code.
+It will automatically gather all JavaScript and HTML files and protect them.

 Example `webpack.config.js`: